Lucas Fitzgerald: Returns

 From 2015 to 2022, Major made a total of ten returns to the serial.
 On 28 November 2014, it was announced that Major had reprised his role for Neighbours' 30th anniversary celebrations.
 Major returned with Sumarwata, who expressed her happiness that Lucas and Vanessa had "a happy ending" after so much heartache.
 Lucas returned again from 22 September 2015, after he became the new owner of Fitzgerald Motors.
 He made another guest appearance on 16 March 2016, and another on 7 October, when he brought his nephew to see Steph.
 Lucas returned on 8 February 2019, as he visits the garage and listens to a sales pitch from Melissa Lohan (Jacqui Purvis), who wishes to buy it.
 He returned again on 11 March 2019 for Sonya's funeral.
 Major reprised the role in 2021, as Lucas fires employee Bea Nilsson (Bonnie Anderson) from the garage.
 On 9 May 2022, Susannah Alexander of Digital Spy confirmed Major would reprise the role for a brief appearance during the show's final episode.
+In November 2025, it was reported that Major would briefly return as Lucas the following month for the soap's final episode of its revival series.